|

 "Put it down, melmenya," said Legolas, calmly, "and

 come with me."
-He caught her by the hand, drew her to her
+He took her by the hand, drew her to her feet

 The baboon ran into the smoke, chattering excitedly.